 Attention all Guardians!
 Travel to Venus and fight Dredgen Bael and his newly formed fleet of Imperial ships.
 Defeat the Darkness-powered acolytes and claim your Heirloom with our Equilibrium dungeon guide for Destiny 2.
-This guide will break down each encounter and every intermission sections with traversal or puzzle elements.
+This guide will break down each encounter and every intermission section with traversal or puzzle elements.
 The guide will also include a full loot table and the locations for all secrets.

 And if you want an extra hand at beating the dungeon, buy Equilibrium Dungeon Boost at Skycoach.
 Brought to you by the best Destiny 2 players, this service is your fastest way to get all the loot (including the contest mode rewards) and triumphs.